nicolas-kuechler/doe-suite/README.md

         By default, credentials should be in `~/.aws/credentials`.

-6. Install required Ansible collections
+6. Install the required Ansible collections

     ```sh
     ansible-galaxy install -r requirements-collections.yml